santoru/insecurity/_posts/2017-07-02-mac-os-real-time-auditing.markdown

 {% include image.html
     url="img/filewatcher/screenshotsmall.png"
-    description="An example of the output"
+    description="Figure 1 - An example of the output"
 %}